mailpile/python-passcrow/docs/README.md

 of decrypting the escrow data when (if) it becomes necessary.

 See below for details on the encryption scheme.

-### Parameters Object

-    {
-        "expiration": <UNIX TIMESTAMP>,
-        "warnings_to": "mailto:bre@example.org",   (optional)
-        "methods": [
-            "email", "sms", "signal", ...
-        ],
-        "payment" : [
-            <TOKEN-1>, <TOKEN-2>, ... <TOKEN-N>
-        ]
-    }

-The parameters object informs the server how long the escrowed data should ideally be stored for, and which authentication methods will be requested.

-It also provides a list of tokens as "payment" for the requested service.
-Payment is discussed in more detail below.

-If provided, the "warnings_to" contact details will be used to notify the user of operational issues which may prevent recovery.
-This includes notifications about user initiated deletion of escrowed data.

 ### Escrow Data Object